Privacy Policy

 Your Choices

-Opt-out of marketing communications.
+Opt-out of Marketing Communications.
 You may opt-out of marketing-related emails by following the opt-out or unsubscribe instructions at the bottom of the email, or by contacting us.
 Please note that if you choose to opt-out of marketing-related emails, you may continue to receive service-related and other non-marketing emails.
-If you receive marketing text messages from us, you may opt out of receiving further marketing text messages from us by replying STOP to our marketing message.
+If you receive marketing text messages from us, you may opt out of receiving further marketing text messages from us by replying "STOP" to our marketing message.

 Cookies.
 Most browsers let you remove or reject cookies.
 To do this, follow the instructions in your browser settings.
 Many browsers accept cookies by default until you change your settings.
 Please note that if you set your browser to disable cookies, the Service may not work properly.
 For more information about cookies, including how to see what cookies have been set on your browser and how to manage and delete them, visit www.allaboutcookies.org.

-Mobile location data.
-You can disable our access to your device’s precise geolocation in your mobile device settings.
+Mobile Location Data.
+You can disable our access to your device's precise geolocation in your mobile device settings.

 Do Not Track.
 Some Internet browsers may be configured to send "Do Not Track" signals to the online services that you visit.
 We currently do not respond to "Do Not Track" or similar signals.
 To find out more about "Do Not Track," please visit http://www.allaboutdnt.com.

-Declining to provide information.
+Declining to Provide Information.
 We need to collect personal information to provide certain services.
 If you do not provide the information we identify as required or mandatory, we may not be able to provide those services.

-Security.
+Security Measures.
 We employ a number of technical, organizational and physical safeguards designed to protect the personal information we collect.
 We implement what we believe to be appropriate and reasonable technical and organizational measures to protect the information that we collect and store from loss, misuse, unauthorized use, access, inadvertent disclosure, change or destruction.
 We use encryption to keep your data private while in transit.
 We restrict access to Personal Information to those employees, contractors, and agents who need that information in order to process it.
 Anyone with this access is subject to strict contractual confidentiality obligations and may be disciplined or terminated if they fail to meet these obligations.
 However, no network, server, database or Internet or email transmission is ever fully secure or error free.
 Please keep this in mind when giving us any Personal Information.

 Data Breach Notification.
 In compliance with HIPAA and other applicable laws, we take the security of your personal information and protected health information (PHI) very seriously.
 In the event of a data breach that affects your PHI or personal information, we will follow all applicable laws regarding breach notification.
-If we discover a breach of unsecured PHI, we will notify affected individuals without unreasonable delay, no later than 60 days from the discovery of the breach.
+If we discover a breach of unsecured PHI, we will notify affected individuals without unreasonable delay, no later than sixty (60) days from the discovery of the breach.
 We will inform you of the nature of the PHI involved, the steps you should take to protect yourself from potential harm, a brief description of what we are doing to investigate the breach, mitigate damages, and protect against further breaches, as well as contact information should you have any questions or concerns.
 Our notification will be provided in writing by mail, or by email if you have agreed to receive electronic communications from us.
 If the breach affects a large number of individuals, or if contact information for some individuals is insufficient or out of date, we will provide notice in a manner that is reasonably calculated to reach those individuals, which may include posting on our website or in a major print or broadcast media.

 International Data Transfer.
 We are headquartered in the United States and may use service providers that operate in other countries.
 Your personal information may be transferred to the United States or other locations where privacy laws may not be as protective as those in your state, province, or country.
+We implement appropriate safeguards for international data transfers in compliance with applicable laws.

 Changes to this Privacy Policy.
 We reserve the right to modify this Privacy Policy at any time.
 If we make material changes to this Privacy Policy, we will notify you by updating the date of this Privacy Policy and posting it on the Service or other appropriate means.
 Any modifications to this Privacy Policy will be effective upon our posting the modified version (or as otherwise indicated at the time of posting).
 In all cases, your use of the Service after the effective date of any modified Privacy Policy indicates your acceptance of the modified Privacy Policy.

-Contact Information.
+Contact Information

 Email: legal@dahlia.health